viepovsky/City-Walk-App/README.md

     "visibility": 10000
 }
 ```
-the main core of the app is giving recommendations, you can get walk recommendation like this
+The main function of the app is to provide recommendations, including walk recommendations:
-- `http://localhost:8080/city-weather-app/walk?latitude=52.40692&longitude=16.92993` - retrieves walk recommendation for current air quality and uv index for given coordinates like this:
+- `http://localhost:8080/city-weather-app/walk?latitude=52.40692&longitude=16.92993` -  retrieves walk recommendations for the current air quality and UV index for the given coordinates in JSON format like this:
 ```json
 {
     "recommendation": "RECOMMENDED",